Justsenger/ExHyperV/README.md

 The monitoring interface shows real-time read/write rates and capacity changes.
 The number on the left is the file size, and the number on the right is the capacity limit.

+The detail interface allows unmounting, modifying the source, capacity optimization (dynamic disk), and folder location for mounted devices.

 #### Slot Configuration

 Hyper-V requires you to mount virtual files or physical devices to an IDE Controller or SCSI Controller for VM access.
 ExHyperV has simplified this operation to automatic allocation, allowing you to care only about the media source without worrying about slot allocation.

-If you try to understand the complex slot logic, please refer to the following rules:
+If you wish to understand the complex slot logic and configure manually, please refer to the following rules:

 · For running Generation 1 VMs, IDE Controllers cannot be uninstalled, but ISOs can be ejected and inserted.